 This is actually a pretty basic principle for all writing.
 The most important information goes first.
 It helps readers make decisions faster for whether or not they will continue reading.

-Thanks so much for all your suggestions and feedback last time round.
+Thanks so much for all of the suggestions and feedback.
 Is there anything else you’d like to add?